justin-hackin/svg-widgets-monorepo/README.md

 This is an alpha stage project with some known bugs and lacking features as listed in the [project board](https://github.com/justin-hackin/polyhedral-net-studio/projects/1).

-NOTE: KDE users will experience issues with Alt-dragging modifiers in Texture Editor due to the window manager's behaviour.
-These issues can be addressed by changing/removing the modifier for all applications or disable the modifier for this application only as discussed in [this post](https://superuser.com/questions/584730/how-can-i-disable-alt-mouse-default-behavior-in-kde).
+KDE users will experience issues with Alt-dragging modifiers in Texture Editor due to the window manager's default behaviour, see [this post](https://superuser.com/questions/584730/how-can-i-disable-alt-mouse-default-behavior-in-kde) for a fix.

 ## Developer notes